Whisky: Ireland and Scotland

-The art of distillation spread to Ireland and Scotland no later than the 15th century, as did the common European practice of distilling "aqua vitae", spirit alcohol, primarily for medicinal purposes.
-The practice of medicinal distillation eventually passed from a monastic setting to the secular via professional medical practitioners of the time, The Guild of Barber Surgeons.
-The earliest mention of whisky in Ireland comes from the seventeenth-century Annals of Clonmacnoise, which attributes the death of a chieftain in 1405 to "taking a surfeit of aqua vitae" at Christmas.
+The practice of distillation had spread to Ireland by the 12th century and Scotland by the 15th in the century, as did the common European practice of distilling aqua vitae, a spirit alcohol, primarily for medicinal purposes.
+The practice of medicinal distillation eventually passed from a monastic setting to the secular via professional medical practitioners of the time, the Guild of Barber-Surgeons.
+The earliest mention of whiskey in Ireland comes from the Annals of Clonmacnoise, which attributes the death of a chieftain in 1405 to "taking a surfeit of aqua vitae" at Christmas.
 In Scotland, the first evidence of whisky production comes from an entry in the Exchequer Rolls for 1495 where malt is sent "To Friar John Cor, by order of the king, to make aquavitae", enough to make about 500 bottles.

 James IV of Scotland (r.
 1488–1513) reportedly had a great liking for Scotch whisky, and in 1506 the town of Dundee purchased a large amount of whisky from the Guild of Barber-Surgeons, which held the monopoly on production at the time.
-Between 1536 and 1541, King Henry VIII of England dissolved the monasteries, sending their monks out into the general public.
-Whisky production moved out of a monastic setting and into personal homes and farms as newly independent monks needed to find a way to earn money for themselves.

-The distillation process was still in its infancy; whisky itself was not allowed to age, and as a result tasted very raw and brutal compared to today's versions.
-Renaissance-era whisky was also very potent and not diluted.
-Over time whisky evolved into a much smoother drink.

-With a royal licence to distil Irish whiskey from 1608, the Old Bushmills Distillery in Northern Ireland is the oldest licensed whiskey distillery in the world.
+At this time, the distillation process was still in its infancy; whisky was not aged in barrels, and as a result, it had a sharp, unrefined flavor and a high alcohol content.
+It was consumed without dilution and lacked the smoother, more balanced characteristics that aging would later introduce.
+Over time, both production methods and consumer tastes evolved, leading to the development of the more refined and palatable whisky.

 18th century

-In 1707, the Acts of Union merged England and Scotland, and thereafter taxes on it rose dramatically.
+In 1707, the Acts of Union merged England and Scotland into the Kingdom of Great Britain, and thereafter taxes on distilled spirits rose dramatically.
 Following parliament's divisive malt tax of 1725, most of Scotland's distillation was either shut down or forced underground.
 Scotch whisky was hidden under altars, in coffins, and in any available space to avoid the governmental excisemen or revenuers.
 Scottish distillers, operating out of homemade stills, took to distilling whisky at night when the darkness hid the smoke from the stills.
-For this reason, the drink became known as moonshine.
 At one point, it was estimated that over half of Scotland's whisky output was illegal.

 In America, whisky was used as currency during the American Revolution; George Washington operated a large distillery at Mount Vernon.
 Given the distances and primitive transportation network of colonial America, farmers often found it easier and more profitable to convert corn to whisky and transport it to market in that form.
-It also was a highly coveted sundry and when an additional excise tax was levied against it in 1791, the Whiskey Rebellion erupted.
+It also was a highly coveted trade good, and when an additional excise tax was levied against it in 1791, the Whiskey Rebellion erupted.